Food Health Lifestyle

 Mung bean sprouts, in particular, contain flavonoids, acids, and plant hormones that may all play a role in the modulation of human immunity.

-Other research suggests that enzymes in soybean sprouts may regulate carbohydrate digestion in the body and help prevent hyperglycemia.
+Other research suggests that enzymes in soybean sprouts may regulate carbohydrate digestion in the body and help prevent hyperglycemia

 In a 2015 study, researchers examined the impact of sprout consumption on hemoglobin A1C — an indicator of long-term blood sugar control.
 Compared to the control group, those who ate 60 grams of lentil sprouts daily for eight weeks saw a 10% reduction in A1C, while the control group saw a 12% increase in A1C.

-We know that fiber is an important nutrient for digestive health.
+Fiber is an important nutrient for digestive health.
 Getting enough fiber not only helps reduce your risk for a number of chronic diseases, but it also helps maintain bowel regularity and promotes healthy gut bacteria.
 When you’re eating enough fiber, going to the bathroom can be a moving experience indeed.

 The sulforaphane content of certain sprouts, like broccoli sprouts, may also improve the health of your liver and cells.